WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 What happens to a parent's visitation rights when s/he is deployed?

-If a parent who is in the military gets deployed, s/he can ask the judge to temporarily give his/her parenting time to a person who has a close and substantial relationship with the child if the judge believes it is in the best interests of the child.
+If a parent who is in the military gets deployed, s/he can ask the judge to temporarily give his/her parenting time to a person who has a close and substantial relationship with the child.
+The judge can order this if the judge believes it is in the best interests of the child.
 The temporary arrangement would end automatically when the parent returns from deployment.1